Techbeard/STK_600_TerminalServer/README.md

 # STK_600_TerminalServer
-A Serial Terminal Server for the STK600
+A Serial Terminal Server for the STK600 for a Hochschul Project in uController